(Ugly Lies the Bone

 ADAM GWON (Ordinary Days) Adam Gwon is a rising musical theater writer, named one of "50 to Watch" by The Dramatist magazine and hailed "a promising newcomer to our talent-hungry musical theater" (The New York Times).
 Adam's musicals include Ordinary Days, Cloudlands, The Boy Detective Fails, Bernice Bobs Her Hair, and Cake Off, which have been produced off-Broadway and around the world in over 100 productions, including Roundabout Theatre Company, Signature Theatre, South Coast Repertory, and in London's West End.
 His songs have been performed at Carnegie Hall, Lincoln Center, the Kennedy Center, and more, by such luminaries as Audra McDonald, Kelli O'Hara, and Brian d'Arcy James.
 Adam is the proud recipient of the Kleban, Ebb, and Loewe awards for excellence in musical theater writing, the Richard Rodgers Award and Weston Playhouse New Musical Award (both for the upcoming String), Second Stage Theatre's Donna Perret Rosen Award, the ASCAP Harold Adamson Award, and the MAC John Wallowitch Award.
 He has received commissions from Roundabout Theatre Company, Playwrights Horizons, South Coast Repertory, Signature Theatre, and Broadway Across America.
 Adam has been a fellow at the MacDowell Colony and the Dramatists Guild, is a graduate of NYU’s Tisch School of the Arts, and is a member of ASCAP and the Dramatists Guild.

-JOSHUA HARMON (Bad Jews)
+JOSHUA HARMON (Bad Jews, Significant Other)

 Joshua Harmon's play Bad Jews